What we’re building

 Authentication against Soundcloud

-sometimes, playlists are private, or Songs are not publicly available and are behind a paywall that require you to be logged in (like a payed Soundcloud Go
+Sometimes playlists are private, or Songs are not publicly available and are behind a paywall that require you to be logged in (e.g., when you own a Soundcloud Go

 to authenticate against the Soundcloud Streaming-Servers before downloading anything.